Miss a class? Complete this form to access recordings of all our classes.

 Spotlight with Anjali Adukia

-Join this session with Assistant Professor Anjali Adukia to learn about the highlights research discussed in the paper "What We Teach About Race and Gender: Representation in Images and Text of Children's Books."
+Learn about the highlights of Anjali Adukia's research discussed in the paper "What We Teach About Race and Gender: Representation in Images and Text of Children's Books."

 Headshot of Anjali Adukia